A level set based method for fixing overhangs in 3D printing

 \textbf{Rotation.} It is convenient introducing a rotational effect in the evolution which avoids the unprintable regions to evolve ``as it is'' until they touch the build plate.
 To this end we introduce the term $(\zmax-z)$, where $\zmax \in \R$ is the maximal height reached by the object.
 This term simply increases the speed of lower points with respect to higher ones.
 This makes the lower parts be resolved (or eventually touch the built plate) before the higher parts, thus saving material.

-\textbf{Movement of modifiable points.} Modifiable points are moved, if necessary, by means of the following term in the vector field \be v_2(x,y,z) := \kappa^-(x,y,z). \ee It only moves outward the points with negative curvature until it becomes $0$, i.e.\ the surface is locally flat.
+\textbf{Movement of modifiable points.} Modifiable points are moved, if necessary, by means of the following term in the vector field \be v_2(\kappa) := M(\kappa). \ee It moves outward the points with negative curvature until it vanishes, i.e.\ the surface is locally flat.
 In particular, it moves concave corners and let modifiable points become a suitable support for the still unprintable points above.

-\textbf{Block of safe points.} Finally, it is necessary to exclude from the optimization the overall safe points of the object.
+\textbf{Blockage of safe points.} Finally, it is necessary to exclude from the evolution the safe points of the object.
 In order to identify them, we use the sign of the third component $n_3$ of the unit exterior normal vector $\Gn$.